In3tinct/See-SURF/README.md

 ## Motivation
 SSRF or Server Side Request Forgery being one of the critical vulnerabilities out there on web, i see there was no tool which would automate finding potential vulnerable parameters.
-See-SURF helps you detect potential SSRF parameters and helps you validate it by making a DNS/HTTP request back to your server.
+See-SURF helps you detect potential SSRF parameters and validates the finding it by making a DNS/HTTP request back to your server.
 It can be added to your arsenal of recon while doing bug hunting/web security testing.

 ## Screenshots